hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 {{< figure src="/images/writing/artistic-style-transfer/neural-network-2-hidden.svg" title="A neural network with two hidden layers." extra-class="add-background" >}}

-To get a better sense of this, I encourage you to experiment with the [TensorFlow Playground][tensorflow-playground].
+You would be on the right track, and to get a better sense of this, I encourage you to experiment with the [TensorFlow Playground][tensorflow-playground].
 This interactive tool lets you visualize how neural networks learn to identify patterns and features automatically.
 By tweaking parameters like the number of layers, neurons, and activation functions, you can observe how the network evolves to capture complex data patterns.
 It’s a visceral way to appreciate the representative power of neural networks by seeing firsthand how increasing model depth and size enhances their capability.